MarcosFeitosa0408/MarcosFeitosa0408/README.md

 - 👋 Hi, I’m @MarcosFeitosa
-- 📜I am a graduate in Systems Analysis and Development.
+- 📜I am a formed in Systems Analysis and Development.
 - 🔭I am currently a postgraduart MBA in Data Analysis with BI and Big Data UNICID ✨
 - 👀 I am interested in Data Analysis and Visualization 👀
 - 🌱 I’m currently learning Excel and interacting with Github 🐧